hvy/chainer-began/README.md

 python train.py --dataset cifar10 --batch-size 16 --iterations 10000 --gpu 1
 ```

-However, with the same default hyperparameters as for CelebA, the results fare fairly poor with centered blob-like objects.
+However, with the same default hyperparameters as for CelebA, the results look fairly poor with centered blob-like objects.